wrobstory/PythonToScala/conditionals.md

 Conditional Expressions
 -----------------------

-Scala's if/else/else if will look very familiar to those who have written in C-style languages before:
+Scala's if/else/else-if will look very familiar to those who have written in C-style languages before:

 ##### Python
 ```python